patped/isdialogmote-schema/README.md

-# isdialogmote-schema
+# isdialogmoteschema
-AVRO schemas for application Isdialogmote
+AVRO schemas for Isdialogmote